We are searching for

 Yes, it is quite possible to lease a used car: you can do so by either getting a lease for a certified pre-owned car (CPO) or by taking over an existing lease from someone else.
 There are only a few simple steps you have to follow when leasing a used car; first, let's look at what exactly a car lease is.

-What is a Car Lease?
+What Is a Car Lease?

 A car lease is a type of financing plan offered to consumers who wish to essentially "rent" a vehicle for a set period of time.
 They make monthly payments like one would with a loan; the main difference is, when the leasing period is over, the leaseholder does not own the car.
 A car lease can offer those who are uncertain about a particular vehicle the ability to try it out, and see if they would consider a longer-term commitment.
+If you're asking yourself, Can I lease a used car?, the answer is definitely yes!
+There are steps to ensure a smooth process, from checking the vehicle's condition to understanding the lease terms.

-5 Steps to Lease A Used Car
+How To Lease A Used Car

 Step #1: Finding the Right Dealer or Leaseholder